openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_smoke.rst

 Description
 ###########

-Verify that all elements of DVS plugin section meets the requirements.
+Verify that all elements of DVS plugin section meet the requirements.

 Complexity